mudita/MuditaOS/README.md

 * This script will require sudo (for apt)
 * needed cmake and GCC will be installed by default to `${HOME}` - in case of other needs, change it
 * script doesn't install ccache, but if ccache is on system - it's support is added to env.cmake.sample
+* need to be run once (not more on restart or anything)

+`cd config && ./bootstrap.sh`

 ## Install JLink driver: